-As per Sec.36 of CGST Act, books of account or other records shall be retained by every registered person for a period of 72 months from the due date of furnishing of Annual Return for the year pertaining to such accounts and records.
+As per section 36, books of account or other records shall be retained by every registered person for a period of 72 months from the due date of furnishing of Annual Return for the year pertaining to such accounts and records.

-As per Rule 56, accounts and records maintained by the registered person shall include all the invoices, bills of supply, credit and debit notes, delivery challans, credit notes, debit notes, receipt vouchers, payment vouchers and refund vouchers and shall be preserved for a period of 72 months from the due date of furnishing of Annual Return for the year pertaining to such accounts and records.
-For instance, with respect to the Financial year 2017-18 we have to maintain the accounts and records of that financial year upto January 2026.
+As per rule 56, accounts and records maintained by the registered person shall include all the invoices, bills of supply, credit and debit notes, delivery challans, credit notes, debit notes, receipt vouchers, payment vouchers and refund vouchers and shall be preserved for a period of 72 months from the due date of furnishing of Annual Return for the year pertaining to such accounts and records.
+For instance, with respect to the Financial Year 2024-25 we have to maintain the accounts and records of that financial year upto 2031.